This article has links to products and services we love, which we may make commission from.

 Street food ranges from Scottish venison burgers to spiral potato fries on a stick.

-Probably one of the most identifiable landmarks in the market is the Big Wheel.
+One of the most identifiable landmarks in the market is probably the Big Wheel.

-Soar 60 metres in the air above the shops, trams, and Christmas huts.
+Soar 60 metres above the shops, trams, and Christmas huts.

-Running from 17 November to 6 January, the market opens from 10 am to 10 pm every day.
+From 15 November to 4 January, the market opens daily from 10 am to 10 pm.

 If you can, avoid the weekends as the line goes as far back as Waverley Train Station and then some.

-If you want to be close to the Christmas mayhem but not in it, head to the National Galleries cafe for the floor-to-ceiling views of the market.
+If you want to be close to the Christmas mayhem but not in it, head to the National Galleries cafe for the floor-to-ceiling market views.

 2. Cocktails at Twenty Twenty